iobroker-community-adapters/ioBroker.comfoair/README.md

 Install hardware for TCP - connection to comfoair: i.e. RS232 to LAN adapter to the serial interface of the comfoair Set comfoair - IP-adress, port and polling - intervall

-Might work even CC-Ease Panel is connectett.
+Might work even if CC-Ease Panel is connectett.
 Works well if ccEASE - Panel is disconnected.

 Tested on comfoair CA350

 ## Changelog
+### 0.0.3
+- minor bugfixes, sets comfort-temperature and resets filter-hours.

+### 0.0.2
-### 0.0.2 First running Version.
+- First running Version.
 Gets temp, vent, bypass and filter states, sets fan level.

+### 0.0.1
-### 0.0.1 In development stage, contributions welcome
+- In development stage, contributions welcome

 ## License